 - iPad Pro: I recently broke mine somehow, but absolutely love this thing.
-Use it for most things other than programming or designing.
+Used it for most things other than programming or designing.

 - Collection of random cords & chargers: I’m always carrying a number of cords (USB-C to X, USB to Lightning, etc) and random power chargers.

-- Fantastical: I prefer using Google Calendar, but this thing has Apple Watch integration which is cool.
-It’s also pretty good, but gets a bit busy over time.
+- Fantastical: Pretty good, but gets a bit busy over time.
 It’s also a bit hard to manage invites…at least to me.
 Great for cross-time zone and Zoom call meetings.

 - Notion: Evernote-killer.
-I have a space for Exeq and my personal stuff.
+I have a space for Bunches and my personal stuff.
 Permanent brain dump and things like important-to-remember numbers, etc.

 - Things: The best to-do tracker out there for me.
 Simple, lightweight, but robust enough to get the job done.
 Omnifocus is pretty great too, but a bit too complex for what I need.
 Todoist isn’t as seamless as I’d like.

 - Drafts: One of the reasons I can’t leave the iOS ecosystem.
-Can’t wait for the desktop app.
+Also love the desktop app.
 My go to mind dump, for sure.
-Items from here usually end up in either Things or Notion.
+Items from here usually end up in either Things, Notion, or published.

 - Sublime Text 3: Text editor of choice.
 I don’t believe it’s better or anything like that, but I do know it better.
 I’ve had my settings & extensions fairly static for years now and don’t plan on changing them anytime soon.

 - Spotify: I’m a music nerd.
 I’ve a few public playlists.
 A few private ones.
-One that we bump in the office at Exeq.
+One that we bump in the office at Bunches.
 Check ’em out.